genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/04_event-handler/03_advanced.md

 Both of these options involve implementing a function with the event message as an input and a Boolean value as a return value.

-Here is an example of a GPAL Event Handler definition:
+Here is an example of a GPAL Event Handler definition where we use the `event.userName` to get access to the user who triggered the event, and check if it a valid user for the operation:

 ```kotlin
 eventHandler {